-Why Food Safety Will Continue Defining the Food Industry in 2023 and Beyond
+Why Food Safety Will Continue Defining the Food Industry Through the 2020s

-As food products travel through the supply chain before reaching consumers’ plates, they face various contamination and health hazards.
-Luckily, good food safety practices and procedures within manufacturing, packing, and distribution facilities can help prevent these risks and protect consumers.
+As food products travel through the supply chain before reaching consumers’ plates, they face a number of contamination and health hazards which the frontlines of the industry must find ways to mitigate.
+Luckily, adherence to food safety practices and procedures within manufacturing, packing, and distribution facilities is more than enough to protect consumers.

 Our global food supply chain is becoming increasingly complex